ArturoDent/custom-language-properties/README.md

 <br/>

 Where appropriate, intellisense will suggest available language IDs and language properties (like `comments.lineComment`) relevant to each language.
-As of v0.2.0, the work of scraping and modifying these language configuration files for each language has begun - see the list [here](./langIDs.md) of files that can be used in this extension's setting.

-If you have added a language configuration other than those on the list mentioned above, you can
+If you have added a language configuration extension **after the first time this extension is activated**, you will need to re-run the initialization step that finsd all language configuration extensions in your workspace and builds the necessary files in the extension's storage to enable intellisense in the settings.

-1.  run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file and then
+* Run the command `custom-language-syntax.rebuildConfigFiles` to find each installed language configuration extension and build the necessary files.
+The required files will be automatically saved in the correct location.

-2.  run the command `custom-language-syntax.transformConfigFile` to convert it for use with this setting.
-You do not need to save any files, the required files will be automatically saved in the correect location.
+If at any time you just want to see the language configuration file for the current editor's language, you can

-In addition, you should notify me through the github repository of the language and extension that provides that language's support so that I can incorporate those into future versions of this extension.
-It is very possible that updates to this extension will require that the two-step manual process be re-run (I am looking into ways to automate the process.)
+*  Run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file and then

 <br/>